U.S. outlines new policy for investigating corporate executives

-NEW YORK (Reuters) - The U.S. Department of Justice laid out on Thursday a revised policy for prosecutors to focus on wrongdoing by corporate executives, drawing criticism it was too late after the 2008-09 financial meltdown and housing crisis.
+NEW YORK (Reuters) - The U.S. Department of Justice’s No. 2 official laid out the rationale on Thursday behind a revised policy for prosecutors to focus on wrongdoing by corporate executives, after criticism they had failed to do so, especially in the 2008-09 financial meltdown and housing crisis.

-The new guidelines, outlined in a memo to federal prosecutors across the United States, were met with skepticism from at least one consumer advocacy group and politicians critical of President Barack Obama’s administration.
+But the new guidelines, outlined in a memo to federal prosecutors across the United States, were met with skepticism from at least one consumer advocacy group and Republican politicians critical of Democratic President Barack Obama’s administration.

 The memo “amounts to a striking admission that the DOJ’s policy on Wall Street corporate crime has been completely ineffective,” Robert Weissman, president of Public Citizen, said in a statement.